PilaPina/M3G6/README.md

 ### This is a simple HTML and Javascript site used for trying out Tailwind CSS ###
+Module 3:
-Module 3: The goal of this project was to try out Tailwind, and make a responsive site.
+The goal of this project was to try out Tailwind, and make a responsive site.
-The Travel Blog is a simple static website that displays a list of blog posts and individual post details.
+The Travel Blog is a fictional blog, a simple static website that displays a list of blog posts and individual post details.
+It's purpose is to display the use of Tailwind with simple javascript and html.
-It uses HTML, CSS (Tailwind CSS), and JavaScript for functionality.
 I tried keeping the code structure consistent between files and kept different functionalities in seperate files.
-Tailwind was used for styling.

 -----